AdobeDocs/campaign.en/help/v8/connect/ac-aa.md

 Learn more about Adobe Campaign and Experience Cloud Triggers on [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/integrating-with-adobe-experience-cloud/experience-triggers/about-triggers.html?lang=en).

-:speech_balloon:  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to implement Experience Cloud triggers with Campaign.
+[!DNL :speech_balloon:]  As a Managed Cloud Services user, [contact Adobe](../start/campaign-faq.md#support) to implement Experience Cloud triggers with Campaign.